-Next up in the Run 4 Wales Virtual Challenge Series, running throughout the month of October is the I Beat Steve challenge.
+Next up in the Run 4 Wales Virtual Challenge Series, running throughout the months of October and November is the I Beat Steve challenge.
 The virtual 5K race will challenge runners to race Cardiff Half Marathon Race Director and Olympic Marathon runner Steve Brace over the popular parkrun distance.

 The former winner of Paris & Berlin Marathon’s has a 5K PB of 13:59, clocked at Battersea 5km in 1995 but after a hip replacement is more often seen in high-viz than running shorts, directing Run 4 Wales events, local races and the weekly Porthcawl parkrun.
 He’ll just be looking to finish as he comes out of running retirement especially for this new virtual event.